 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Complete that are a second for a second What you must pay when you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Samiaas that are accorded for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 There is no copayment for members eligible for Medicare-covered medical nutrition therapy services.
+Members eligible for Medicare-covered medical nutrition therapy services pay 30%.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next plan year.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no copayment for the MDPP benefit.
-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+30% for the MDPP benefit.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Convices that are severed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Somions that are concred for you What you must pay when What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Part B chemotherapy/radiation 10% for each Medicare-covered Part B drug.
-Part B drugs obtained in a provider's office or outpatient setting 10% for each Medicare-covered Part B drug.
+Covered drugs include: Part B chemotherapy/radiation 20% for each Medicare-covered Part B drug.
+Part B drugs obtained in a provider's office or outpatient setting 20% for each Medicare-covered Part B drug.
 Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services.
 Note: For approved infused drugs in the home refer to Home Infusion Therapy in this Medical Benefits Chart.
-Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and antinausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Part B drugs obtained at 10% for each Medicare-cov -
+Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug Antigens Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) Part B drugs obtained at 20% for each Medicare-cov -